Return to site

 Settle the breath.
 See it before you are in it.
 Trust the body.
 Ride the wave.
 Debrief clean.
 Come back for the next one.

-You do not need a VW bus or a Lightning Bolt.
-You do not need the North Shore.
-You need your breath, your eyes, and the willingness to see yourself doing the thing before you do it.
+You need your breath.
+Your eyes.
+And the willingness to see yourself doing the thing before you do it.

 What I Teach Today